-Changes at work, home or regular vacation withdraws leads me to wanting to take a break and enjoy myself.
-Some time last month, I decided to get some “me time” at the Holiday Inn Manhattan View.
+Changes at work, home or regular vacation withdraws makes me want to get away.
+Last month I decided to take a break and get some “me time” at the Holiday Inn Manhattan View.
 The hotel is in Long Island City, minutes away from LaGuardia Airport a short train ride to Manhattan and has two restaurants offering breakfast through dinner menus; 39 Above located in the lobby and Rio Grande on the lower level.
-It has a fitness center and meeting spaces for events.
-Since the hotel is in a busy area, there are several restaurants nearby for dining and there is a store around the corner for purchasing groceries if needed.
+It also has a fitness center and meeting spaces for events.
+There are several restaurants nearby for dining and stores for purchasing groceries if needed.

 A coupon was offered for the buffet option at Rio Grande, but I wasn’t very hungry.
 Instead, I had a plate of wings.

-I was able to get breakfast in 39 Above the next morning.
-Breakfast options were French Toast, fresh fruit, eggs, cereal, yogurt, juices and omelettes.
-You’re not allowed to take food out of the restaurant, but the Holiday Inn Express offers room service.
+I was had breakfast in 39 Above the next morning.
+Breakfast options were French Toast, fresh fruit, eggs, cereal, yogurt, juices, and omelets.
+You’re not allowed to take food out of the restaurant, but the Holiday Inn Manhattan View offers room service.

 I really enjoyed my stay at the Holiday Inn Manhattan View.
-The hotel offers parking in their parking lot, but there is metered parking available on the street.
-Itis walking distance from the express train to Manhattan, so you can do sight seeing in a short time.
+The hotel offers a parking lot, but there is metered parking available on the street.
+It is walking distance from the express train to Manhattan, so you can do sightseeing in a short time.
 If you’re looking for a place to stay that is close to the city, but not paying the “City Price”, I recommend staying here.
-The hotel offers parking in their parking lot, but there is metered parking available on the street.
-To book reservations or to get more information, visit their official website, follow on Twitter and Facebook and read past guest reviews on Trip Advisor.